layzrd/tiktactoe-game/README.md

 Go to the project directory and run open the `ruby bin/ruby.rb` file on your terminal.

+- Instruction to play tictactoe game
+  1. The game is played on a grid that's 3 squares by 3 squares.
+  2. You are #, your friend *.
+Players take turns putting their marks in numbered squares.
+  3. The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the   winner.
+  4. When all 9 squares are full, the game is over.
+If no player has 3 marks in a row, the game ends in a tie.

 ## Authors

 👤 **Abdulaziz Ali**